mattermost/docs/source/administration/config-settings.rst

 Timezone
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Select the timezone used for timestamps in the user interface and email notifications.

-**True** The Timezone setting is visible in the Account Settings and a time zone is automatically assigned in the next active session.
+**True**: The Timezone setting is visible in the Account Settings and a time zone is automatically assigned in the next active session.

-**False** The Timezone setting is hidden in the Account Settings.
+**False**: The Timezone setting is hidden in the Account Settings.

 +------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalTimezone": false`` with options ``true`` and ``false``. |